openkruise/openkruise.io/versioned_docs/version-v1.0/user-manuals/advancedstatefulset.md

 ---

-This controller enhances the rolling update workflow of default [StatefulSet](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/) controller from aspects, such as adding maxUnavailable and introducing in-place update strategy.
+This controller enhances the rolling update workflow of default [StatefulSet](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/) controller in large-scale scenarios, such as adding maxUnavailable and introducing in-place update strategy.

 Note that Advanced StatefulSet extends the same CRD schema of default StatefulSet with newly added fields.
 The CRD kind name is still `StatefulSet`.